dnanexus/dxWDL/README.md

 [Workflow Description Language (WDL)](http://www.openwdl.org/) and compiles it to an equivalent workflow on the DNAnexus platform.
 It provides a reasonably complete set of WDL features for beta testing.
-A few significant WDL features are under development, and not yet supported:

-- Nested scatters, and conditionals nested in scatters
+WDL draft-2 is supported, with a few exceptions:
+* Expressions in the output section are not supported
+* Calls with missing compulsory arguments are not allowed

 *Use at your own risk:* for the time being, dxWDL is an exploratory tool NOT covered by DNAnexus service and support agreements.
 We